werner-scholtz/kalender/README.md

 ### Appearance

 #### Components
-The CalendarView consists of quite a few sub components and I will try to explain them all here.
+The CalendarView consists of quite a few sub components:

 1. CalendarHeader